 Additionally, each college/school and department has a designated power-user who leads photo distribution for their department or college.
 Check with your dean’s office or department's director to identify the power-user in your unit.

 Please click the button below and enter your Drake Banner ID and password below to obtain Drake University’s SmugMug account credentials.

-University Communications (UC) holds a portrait session at the beginning of the fall and spring semesters.
+University Communications and Marketing (UCM) holds a portrait session once during the fall and spring semesters.
 The sessions will be located in the study room next to Pomerantz Stage in the Olmsted Center.
 These sessions are free to all faculty and staff.
 High-resolutions portraits are made available for download through SmugMug.
 Please refer to OnCampus for more information.

-If you are unable to attend an open call session, University Communications holds a two-hour window of studio hours in our office at 1229 25th St. (next door to the Department of Public Safety).
+If you are unable to attend an open call session, UCM holds a two-hour window of studio hours in our office at 1229 25th St. (next door to the Department of Public Safety).